swe-sys/robots/README.md

 # Robots

-In this repository, the scripts for some preliminary path planning algorithms such as bug1 and APF along with a multi-agent swarm aggregation simulation  and a SLAM algorithm can be found.
+In this repository, the scripts for some preliminary path planning algorithms such as bug1 and APF along with a multi-agent swarm aggregation simulation  and a localization algorithm can be found.

 ## Table of Contents